 The operation of an actual solar power system is more complex since the production of surplus electricity depends on factors like the weather and home consumption.
 However, the estimated savings illustrate how FITs can affect the savings achieved with solar power.

-For exact & current feed-in tariffs, visit your energy retailers website as they all vary slightly.
+*Numbers in the above calculations are estimate figures.
+For exact & current feed-in tariffs, please visit your energy retailers website as they all vary slightly.

 If you need further information about solar feed-in tariffs in New South Wales, please visit the NSW government official website.